Hybris95/HybrisPlugDJ/README.md

 How to use
 ----------
-Copy/paste the script into the Console of your WebBrowser
+* Copy/paste the script into the Console of your WebBrowser

 (while Plug.dj window is on focus and channel is already joined)

-Users can make a new bookmark with the following code :
+* Make a new bookmark with the following code :

 javascript:(function(){$.getScript('https://rawgit.com/Hybris95/HybrisPlugDJ/master/hybrisPlugDJ.js');}());

-Users can load the following UserScript into [GreaseMonkey (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or [Tampermonkey (Chrome)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo/):
+* Load the following UserScript into [GreaseMonkey (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or [Tampermonkey (Chrome)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo/):

 https://rawgit.com/Hybris95/HybrisPlugDJ/master/hybrisPlugDJ.user.js